Near-field communication: Bluetooth comparison

 NFC and Bluetooth are both relatively short-range communication technologies available on mobile phones.
 NFC operates at slower speeds than Bluetooth and has a much shorter range, but consumes far less power and doesn't require pairing.

 NFC sets up more quickly than standard Bluetooth, but has a lower transfer rate than Bluetooth low energy.
-With NFC, instead of performing manual configurations to identify devices, the connection between two NFC devices is automatically established in less than .1 second.
+With NFC, instead of performing manual configurations to identify devices, the connection between two NFC devices is automatically established in less than 0.1 second.
 The maximum data transfer rate of NFC (424 kbit/s) is slower than that of Bluetooth V2.1 (2.1 Mbit/s).

 NFC's maximum working distance of less than 20 cm reduces the likelihood of unwanted interception, making it particularly suitable for crowded areas that complicate correlating a signal with its transmitting physical device (and by extension, its user).

 NFC is compatible with existing passive RFID (13.56 MHz ISO/IEC 18000-3) infrastructures.
 It requires comparatively low power, similar to the Bluetooth V4.0 low-energy protocol.
 However, when NFC works with an unpowered device (e.g. on a phone that may be turned off, a contactless smart credit card, a smart poster), the NFC power consumption is greater than that of Bluetooth V4.0 Low Energy, since illuminating the passive tag needs extra power.

 Devices

 In 2011, handset vendors released more than 40 NFC-enabled handsets with the Android mobile operating system.
 BlackBerry devices support NFC using BlackBerry Tag on devices running BlackBerry OS 7.0 and greater.
+Since Android 4.4, phones support both sending (HCE) and receiving (via NFC reader app) NFC data.

 MasterCard added further NFC support for PayPass for the Android and BlackBerry platforms, enabling PayPass users to make payments using their Android or BlackBerry smartphones.
 A partnership between Samsung and Visa added a 'payWave' application on the Galaxy S4 smartphone.

 In 2012, Microsoft added native NFC functionality in their mobile OS with Windows Phone 8, as well as the Windows 8 operating system.
 Microsoft provides the "Wallet hub" in Windows Phone 8 for NFC payment, and can integrate multiple NFC payment services within a single application.

 In 2014, iPhone 6 was released from Apple to support NFC. and since September 2019 in iOS 13 Apple now allows NFC tags to be read out as well as labeled using an NFC app.